Peace and Human Rights

 North America

-Ted Piccone is a senior fellow working on issues of international order and strategy, democracy and human rights, and Latin America in the Foreign Policy program at The Brookings Institution.
-Previously, he served as the program’s acting vice president and director from 2013 to 2014 and deputy director from 2008 to 2013.
+Ted Piccone is a nonresident senior fellow working on issues of international order and strategy, global democracy and human rights, and Latin America in the Foreign Policy program at The Brookings Institution.
+He served as the program’s acting vice president and director from 2013 to 2014 and deputy director from 2008 to 2013.
+He is also an advisor with the Club de Madrid, the world’s largest forum of democratic heads of state and government, and currently directs its Global Commission on Democracy and Multilateralism (2025-26).

-Ted Piccone holds a law degree from Columbia University, where he served as editor-in-chief of the Columbia Human Rights Law Review, and received a bachelor’s in history magna cum laude from the University of Pennsylvania.
+Ted Piccone holds a law degree from Columbia University, where he served as editor-in-chief of the Columbia Human Rights Law Review, and received a bachelor’s degree in history magna cum laude from the University of Pennsylvania.

-Last updated: 2017
+Last updated: 2026